Frequently Asked Questions

 Can I do a ride-along before submitting the application?

-What if I am a college student and need to take off for the summers, does the squad accommodate?
+What if I am a college student and need to take off for the summer?
+Does the squad accommodate?

 BASICS